-Starting at the top of our list, to eliminate slip hazards from ice, use ice melt or sand.
-Even better, eliminate areas where water can pool or divert water flows away from common walking areas.
-Also, just use general caution when walking outdoors this winter.
-Slow down and watch your steps!
+To eliminate slip hazards from ice, apply ice melt or sand.
+Even better, eliminate areas where water can pool or divert water from common walking areas.
+Always use caution when walking outdoors–slow down and watch your steps!

 - Slurred speech